The Government recently introduced a limit on the amount of benefit that people aged 16 to 64 can get. This is known as the benefit cap.

-If you rent your property in the Royal Borough from a social landlord or the Kensington and Chelsea Tenant Management Organisation you can access a range of activities, support and grants to help you to improve your skills, keep fit, start up a new business and more.
+If you rent your property in the Royal Borough from a social landlord you can access a range of activities, support and grants to help you to improve your skills, keep fit, start up a new business and more.
 Find out more by selecting your housing provider's website below:

 For more information on changes to benefits, visit the Council's advice and benefits pages.